Belize – An Adventure in Cooking

 Halifax to Cancun = $600 USD (round trip) + Cancun to Belize =$300 USD (round trip).
 Suddenly there was no justifiable reason not to enjoy the benefits of turquoise water therapy.

-My journey took me to Glover’s Reef National Park and the expedition resort of Island Adventures on the Southwest Caye where I joyfully slept in a canvas cabana on the beach and spent hours untangling my hair after days of saltwater and braids.
+My journey took me to Glover’s Reef National Park and the expedition resort of Island Adventures on the Southwest Caye where I slept in a canvas cabana on the beach and spent hours untangling my hair after days of saltwater and braids.

 A Canadian based adventure tour company based out of Vancouver, Island Adventures, were kind enough to allow me access to their kitchen and their Belizean cooks, Phillip Matinez and Amy Migel.

-Like most working cooks, Amy learned at the knee of her mother and grandmother cooking for her family “there’s nothing I like more” she says, her big eyes earnest, her smile wide “are you going to cook with us?”
+Like most working cooks, Amy learned at the knee of her mother and grandmother cooking for her family “there’s nothing I like more” she said, her big eyes earnest, her smile wide “are you going to cook with us?”

 In the heat of the afternoon, with the radio blaring island music they indulge me with recipes representative of Belizean Cuisine and tales from their Garifuna heritage.